Roshanchenna/File_Sharing_Application/README.md

 - File uploading: Users can upload files to the server.
 - File downloading: Users can download files from the server.
-- File management: Users can view, rename, delete files they uploaded.
-- Access control: Files are only accessible to authorized users.

 ## Technologies Used